 Jose Mourinho made a poor start to his spell as Real Madrid coach on Sunday, with a dull 0-0 draw away to well-drilled Mallorca, dpa reported.

-Earlier on Sunday, Barcelona had kicked off their campaign to retain the Liga title with an emphatic 3-0 win away to Racing Santander, with handsome goals from Lionel Messi, Andres Iniesta and David Villa.
+Barcelona had kicked off their campaign to retain the Liga title with an emphatic 3-0 win away to Racing Santander, with handsome goals from Lionel Messi, Andres Iniesta and David Villa.

 Mallorca's hero against Real was Israeli goalkeeper Dudu Aouate, who pulled off sharp saves from Gonzalo Higuain, Cristiano Ronaldo and Karim Benzema.